oscar-dev19/CNC_GCODE_COMPILER/README.md

 ---
 This project wasd the final for my Programming Languages class at CSUSM.
 It simply simulates a standard minimal cnc machine with 5 standard industry gcodes.
-It supports optional paramaters such as color, speed.
+It supports optional parameters such as color, speed.
 ---